karlkfi/kpt-config-sync/docs/test.md

 a cleanup.
 (The setup also contains a clean step.)
 You can run these stages individually using the `test-e2e-dev-git` target.

-1- Build CSP Configuration Management and end to end images.
+1- Build Anthos Config Management and end to end images.
 You must do this each time you make changes to .go code.

 ```console